 “But when he came to himself, he said, ‘How many of my father’s hired servants have more than enough bread, but I perish here with hunger!
 I will arise and go to my father, and I will say to him, “Father, I have sinned against heaven and before you.
 I am no longer worthy to be called your son.
 Treat me as one of your hired servants.”’
 And he arose and came to his father.
 But while he was still a long way off, his father saw him and felt compassion, and ran and embraced him and kissed him.
 And the son said to him, ‘Father, I have sinned against heaven and before you.
 I am no longer worthy to be called your son.’
 But the father said to his servants, ‘Bring quickly the best robe, and put it on him, and put a ring on his hand, and shoes on his feet.
 And bring the fattened calf and kill it, and let us eat and celebrate.
 For this my son was dead, and is alive again; he was lost, and is found.’
 And they began to celebrate.

 If this parable we see the father being generous with his sons.
-The heart of the Father is generous.
+Great fathers are generous, not stingy.
 The younger son asked for his share of the inheritance early, and even though the father knew that his son was going to squander it, he remained generous.
-In their culture, asking for your inheritance early is like wishing your father was dead, yet despite this hurtful request, the father remained generous in heart.
+In their culture, asking for your inheritance early is like wishing your father was dead, yet despite this selfish, hurtful request, the father remained generous in heart.

 John 15:13 (ESV Strong’s)